AdamSobieski/Nifty/OVERVIEW.md

 ## Automated Planning and Scheduling

 ### Modelling Actions
-The Nifty project's approach to modelling actions utilizes the interfaces for querying and updating of collections of formulas.
+The Nifty project's approach to modelling actions utilizes the interfaces for querying and updating collections of formulas.

 ```cs
 public interface IAction : IHasReadOnlyFormulaCollection